Michael Gove: Post-Commons career

 Gove did not stand for re-election at the 2024 general election, and his seat was won by the Liberal Democrat candidate, Al Pinkerton.

 In September 2024, Gove was appointed editor of The Spectator by the magazine's new proprietor, Sir Paul Marshall.
 He took on the role at the start of October.

-In October 2024, Gove presented a five-part series for BBC Radio 4 called Surviving Politics with Michael Gove, in which he spoke with politicians from different parties about how to deal with the job when things get tough.
-Since September 2025, he has presented The Spectator podcast Quite Right!, with journalist Madeline Grant.
+That month, he presented a five-part series for BBC Radio 4 called Surviving Politics with Michael Gove, in which he spoke with politicians from different parties about how to deal with the job when things get tough.

-House of Lords

 In April 2025, it was announced that Gove would be created a life peer as part of Sunak's resignation honours list.
 On 13 May 2025 he was created Baron Gove, of Torry in the City of Aberdeen.
 Torry was where Gove's adoptive father, Ernest Gove, was born.
 He was introduced to the House of Lords on 22 May 2025.

+Since September 2025, Gove has presented The Spectator podcast Quite Right!, with journalist Madeline Grant.

 Political views

 Domestic issues

 Gove is considered socially liberal in some areas, such as his support for same-sex marriage.
-He has expressed his view that the state should generally not interfere in domestic affairs and has campaigned for economic freedom in certain matters.
-Gove has argued that "the only sustainable ethical foundation for society is a belief in the innate worth and dignity of every individual".
+He has expressed his view that the state should generally not interfere in individuals' private lives and has campaigned for economic freedom in certain matters.
+Gove has described a free and fair press as "the best ideal of democracy" and warned against government or regulatory efforts that might undermine free inquiry and expression.
+He has also argued that "the only sustainable ethical foundation for society is a belief in the innate worth and dignity of every individual".

-In remarks prepared for the 2020 Ditchley Lecture, Gove portrayed what he saw as the malaise of modern society as leading to populism, because the non-intellectual classes "chose to opt for polarised identity politics rather than stay with broad-based national political movements" instead of choosing to follow the politics of diversity, inclusion, and identity politics they were force-fed by the elites.
-He praised Franklin D. Roosevelt as a model for his renewal of capitalism and he imagined the construction of inclusive societies with the deconstruction of Whitehall.
-Gove stressed "basic writing, meeting chairing and time management skills" for all policy civil servants.
-He ended with a paean to his purpose in public service: "to tackle inequality".
+Gove believes that Scotland should remain part of the United Kingdom, arguing that Scotland's strengths are interdependent with those of other parts of the UK.
+He has expressed interest in the idea of letting Scottish people living in the other countries of the UK vote in a second Scottish independence referendum.

+Gove favours a "knowledge-rich" curriculum.
+He has argued that schools should prioritise traditional subjects, that teachers should be subject specialists, and that a demanding core curriculum represents a form of social justice for disadvantaged pupils.
+Gove has also defended strong assessment and accountability to drive standards.

+In 2013, a private thesis drafted for Gove by his then-special adviser Dominic Cummings said that a child's educational performance had more to do with their genetic make-up rather than educational standards.
+Writer Pete Shanks said that the paper promoted "the blatantly eugenic association of genes with intelligence, intelligence with worth, and worth with the right to rule".
+After Conservative donor Frank Hester said that Labour MP Diane Abbott "should be shot" and made him "want to hate all black women", Gove said that he would exercise "Christian forgiveness" over the remarks.